-In fact, a migrant needs to leave the UK once the duration of Tier 2 Intra-company transfer visa ends.
+Migrants need to leave the UK once the duration of Tier 2 Intra-company transfers visa ends.
 And in most instances can only reapply for a Tier 2 ICT visa after 12-months.
 Accordingly, this break of 12-months is commonly known as Tier 2 ICT cooling-off period.

-Perhaps, a graduate trainee on Tier 2 Intra-Company Transfer visa needs to leave the UK after 12-months.
-And certainly can not re-apply for a further leave to remain as a long-term staff under the Tier 2 Intra-Company Transfer visa until 12 months after the last leave as a Tier 2 ICT migrant expired or 12 months after the migrant left the UK, whichever is sooner.
+A graduate trainee on Tier 2 Intra-Company Transfer visa needs to leave the UK after 12-months.
+And certainly, cannot re-apply for a further leave to remain as a long-term staff under the Tier 2 Intra-Company Transfer visa until 12 months after the last leave as a Tier 2 ICT migrant expired or 12 months after the migrant left the UK, whichever is sooner.

 When does the Tier 2 ICT visa 12-months cooling-off period start?

-Perhaps, if an applicant leaves the UK before the expiry of the last period of Tier 2 intra-company transfer visa grant then the 12-month period starts earlier than the expiry date of leave.
+If an applicant leaves the UK before the expiry of the last period of Tier 2 intra-company transfer visa grant, then the 12-month period starts earlier than the expiry date of leave.
 However, this can only be possible if an applicant provides evidence such as:

 - travel tickets or boarding card stubs.
-Perhaps, these are only useful if an applicant/sponsor has submitted an SMS report for confirming the end of employment
+These are only useful if an applicant/sponsor has submitted an SMS report for confirming the end of employment

 - exit or entry stamps in the applicant’s passport